7 Hong Kong 80s Exploitation Movies You Might Want to Avoid

 5. Devil Fetus (魔胎, Mo Toi)

-Thanks to the antics of a certain pea soup spewing little girl in the 70s, demonic possession forever became a cherished trope in horror filmmaking.
-In the 80s, empowered by rising regional demand and better technology, a slew of such movies was produced in Hong Kong, the end products ranging from the ludicrous to the ghastly.
+Thanks to the antics of a certain pea soup spewing little girl in the 70s, demonic possession forever became a cherished trope in horror movies.
+In the 80s, empowered by rising regional demand and better technology, a slew of such films was produced in Hong Kong.
+The end products range from the ludicrous to the downright ghastly.

 For the latter, one of the most prominent examples is 1983’s Devil Fetus.
 To give you an idea of how nauseating this movie gets, author John Charles once described it as part of Hong Kong’s “early '80s gross-out cycle” of horror movies.
-The short of it, this is one movie you shouldn’t watch before, during or even hours after a meal.
+The short of it, this is one 80s Hong Kong horror film you shouldn’t watch before, during, or even hours after a meal.

 6. Seeding of a Ghost (種鬼, Zoong Guai)

 The simplest way to describe 1983’s Seeding of a Ghost is to say it is an Asian version of John Carpenter’s The Thing, with copious amounts of Asian black magic thrown in.
-(Many Hong Kong 80s exploitation movies incorporated black magic, often with colorful rituals) The unfaithful wife of a taxi driver is raped and killed following a tiff with her wealthy lover.
+(Hong Kong exploitation cinema in the 1980s often incorporate black magic) The unfaithful wife of a taxi driver is raped and killed following a tiff with her wealthy lover.
 Her husband is then manipulated by supernatural forces into meeting a black magician.
 He subsequently agrees to sacrifice himself to perform a demonic impregnation ritual, one that would enact ghastly revenge on his hated enemies.

 7. The Rape After (淫種, Yam Zoong)